 What does Conventional Medicine do for Digestive Disorders?

-Medical treatments for the digestive disorders are based on the treatment of the cause such as giving an anti-acids for stomach hyperacidity or peptic ulcers, giving anti-inflammatory medications for pancreatitis, and Immune Suppressive Medications such as Imuran and Methotrexate chemotherapy for Crohn’s disease and Ulcerative Colitis.
-Sometimes patients respond well to these medications, however, others may not respond completely or develop severe side effects to some of these medications especially the immune suppressive and the chemotherapy medications.
+Medical treatments for the digestive disorders are based on the treatment of the cause such as giving an medications for stomach hyperacidity or peptic ulcers, giving anti-inflammatory medications for pancreatitis, and Immune Suppressive Medications for Crohn’s disease and Ulcerative Colitis.
+Sometimes patients respond well to these medications, however, others may not respond completely or develop severe side effects to some of these medications especially the immune suppressive medications.

 Naturopathic Medicine and Digestive Disorders